 - Eat more.
 We’ll presume for the moment that you’re on a sensible diet and you’ve actually done your research on what and what not to eat.
 But when you start learning how to gain muscle mass, you’ll need calories.
 About 500 more calories than your usual intake should suffice.
 Do not take too much calories though, because you’ll just turn the extra calories into fat instead of muscle.

 - Space out your meals.
 Instead of three big meals a day, try eating 6 small meals.
 This keeps you from getting hungry, and the meals also provide you with the protein and carbs you need.

 - Drink protein and carb shakes.
 Whole foods are great, but then protein shakes are good too.
-With shakes, you make sure you get adequate carbs and protein that your diet may not provide.
-They’re also much easier to digest.
+With shakes (Recommendation: Zeal for Life Protein Shakes), you make sure you get adequate carbs and protein that your diet may not provide.
+For the most part, they’re also much easier to digest.

 - Don’t forget to stretch.
 Quite a few people keep forgetting the very important step when they work out.
 Stretching is not just for yoga fanatics.
 Stretching before and after a workout makes you more flexible, improves your recovery, and also prevents you from getting injured.If you keep on having pains after working out, that may mean you didn’t stretch properly.